Opel Rekord P1: Body

-The car was launched as a two-door saloon/sedan in 1957.
-In 1958 a four-door version became available: a three-door station wagon and panel van versions were also introduced in 1958.
-The panel van used the same body as the station wagon but with the rear side windows replaced with metal windows.
-Applying the English language statement "It is a car and a van" Opel branded this version as the CarAVan, a name which would continue to be applied to Opel station wagons, albeit in later years without the eccentric use of upper case letters, for several decades.
+The car was launched as a two-door saloon in 1957.
+In 1958 a four-door version became available: a three-door estate and panel van versions were also introduced in 1958.
+The panel van used the same body as the estate but with the rear side windows replaced with metal windows.
+Applying the English language statement "It is a car and a van" Opel branded this version as the CarAVan, a name which would continue to be applied to Opel estates, albeit in later years without the eccentric use of upper case letters, for several decades.
 For this version, the standard three-leaf rear leaf springs were replaced with more robust four-leaf equivalents.
 The CarAVan was particularly popular with self-employed tradesman, combining most of the driving characteristics of a car with the load-carrying potential of a small commercial vehicle.

 A small number of cabriolet and coupé versions were also produced by the Darmstadt body builders Autenreith.
 These are extremely rare.
 It is thought 25 cabriolets were produced of which 4 survive: 2 of the 3 recorded coupés are also believed still to exist.